hanzlikhan/Text-Summarizer-llama3-app/README.md

 # Collaborative Summarizer 📝

 A web application built with Streamlit and powered by Llama 3 to provide text summarization capabilities.
-You can upload PDF files or input text directly to get a concis summary.
+You can upload PDF files or input text directly to get concise summary.

 ## Table of Contents
 - [Features](#features)